The Chartered Governance Qualifying Programme consists of seven modules over two parts.

 Fees should be paid in full before the course begins.

-Payment can be made by bank transfer, cheque, cash (in person) or by debit/credit card (in person).
+Payment can be made by credit/debit card (WorldPay) or bank transfer.
 Please note that card payment cannot be made over the telephone and we do not accept American Express.

 Students can apply to start classes in either February (for June examinations) or September (for November examinations).